KevinAst/visualize-it/src/util/ui/svelte-native-forms/README.md

   words the initial value is strictly defined by your html.

-- **`boundValue`**: optionally, the application variable bound to this inputElm.
+- **`boundValue`**: optionally, the application variable bound to this fieldNode.
 This is required when svelte's `bind:value` is in affect _(due to a web limitation, see: [Svelte Bound Variables])_.

 - **`changeBoundValue`**: optionally, a client function that changes